 There are 8 species which are endemic to the tropical Americas.
-They are terrestrial & the most widely known is the pineapple (Ananus comosus).
-It was called Ananus which means “sugar loaf’ because of its sweet taste.
+They are terrestrial & the most widely known is the pineapple (Ananas comosus).
+It was called Ananas which means “sugar loaf’ because of its sweet taste.

 They can be grown under the same conditions as aechmeas.
-Some are full sun eg Ananus comosus & Ananus bracteatus.
+Some are full sun eg Ananas comosus & Ananas bracteatus.
 In colder climates, they need protection in a hothouse or indoors in winter.

 This genus was named after the second Emperor of Brazil who was Dom Pedro D’Alcantara.

 There are approx 27 species which are endemic to eastern Brazil which grow mainly on rocky outcrops.
 Their cultivation is the same as for vrieseas except most can take partial to full sun.